DPDK/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

   .. code-block:: javascript

     {"instruction": {
-      "name": "ubuntu",
       "command": "power",
-      "unit": "SCALE_MAX",
+      "unit": "SCALE_MAX"
-      "resource_id": 10
     }}

-To send a JSON string to the Power Manager application, simply paste the example JSON string into a text file and cat it into the fifo:
+To send a JSON string to the Power Manager application, simply paste the example JSON string into a text file and cat it into the proper fifo:

   .. code-block:: console

-    cat file.json >/tmp/powermonitor/fifo
+    cat file.json >/tmp/powermonitor/fifo[0..n]

 The console of the Power Manager application should indicate the command that was just received via the fifo.